Getting started with Renesas: RX65N Envision Kit (RPBRX65N)

 Custom specific hardware

 In order to bring-up an Embedded Wizard generated UI application on your Renesas RX65N custom hardware, you can use the provided Embedded Wizard Build Environment for RX65N Envision Kit as a template..
-The subdirectory \TargetSpecific contains all configuration files and platform specific source codes.
+The file ewconfig.h contains target specific settings that have to be adjusted to your particular hardware.
+Furthermore, the subdirectory \TargetSpecific contains all the platform specific source codes.
 Assuming that your custom hardware is similar to the RX65N Envision Kit, the following adaptations or configurations are typically necessary:

 ★System clock (ew_bsp_system.c) - The first and the important step is to configure the system and peripheral clock.
 Depending on your hardware you can use the internal or external clock as source.
 The Embedded Wizard UI application runs independent from the chosen system frequency, however, with a slow system clock, all components need more time for their tasks (e.g. display refresh).